 NHS Clinical Commissioners (NHSCC) – the organisation that represents CCGs – originally approached NHS England with a proposal to reduce prescription of ineffective medicines in primary care.
 As part of its national commissioning role, NHS England started working with NHSCC to review such products, set out an evidence based and consistent approach for patients, and coordinate a national consultation process on behalf of all CCGs.

-The intention is to produce a consistent, national framework for CCGs to use, while taking account of local circumstances and their own impact assessment and legal duties to advance equality and have regard to reduce health inequalities.
+The intention was to produce a consistent, national framework for CCGs to use, while taking account of local circumstances and their own impact assessment and legal duties to advance equality and have regard to reduce health inequalities.

-In partnership with NHSCC, NHS England appointed a joint clinical working group to review the available clinical evidence, and develop commissioning guidance for public consultation.
+In partnership with NHSCC, NHS England appointed a joint clinical working group to review the available clinical evidence and develop commissioning guidance for public consultation.

 Initially work focused on developing guidelines for an initial list of 18 products which fell into one or more of the following categories:

 - Products of low clinical effectiveness, where there is a lack of robust evidence of clinical effectiveness or there are significant safety concerns;

 - Products which are clinically effective but where more cost-effective products are available, including some products that have been subject to excessive price inflation; and